 The powers of the Management Board are stated in the section on the Management Board in this chapter.
-At its meeting on 18 May 2010 the General Meeting gave the Board the mandate to issue shares for a period of five years.
-The issue of shares may not exceed 10% of the issued share capital.
+At its meeting on 18 May 2015 the General Meeting gave the Board a mandate to issue shares for a period of 18 months.
+The issue of shares may not exceed 10% of the issued share capital for ordinary purposes, with an additional 10% allowed where mergers and acquisitions are involved.